obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 ---

 ## Usage

 Tasks can be recurring.
 In order to specify a recurrence rule of a task, you must append the "recurrence signifier 🔁" followed by the recurrence rule.
 For example: `🔁 every weekday` means the task will repeat every week on Monday through Friday.
 Every recurrence rule has to start with the word `every`.

-When you toggle the status of a recurring task to anything but "todo" (i.e. "done"), the orginal task that you wanted to toggle will be marked as done and get the done date appended to it, like any other task.
+When you toggle the status of a recurring task to anything but "todo" (i.e. "done"), the original task that you wanted to toggle will be marked as done and get the done date appended to it, like any other task.
-In addition, *a new task will be put one line above the original task.*
+In addition, _a new task will be put one line above the original task._
 The new task will have updated dates based off the original task.

 Take as an example the following task: